Xiragi/keats_downloader/README.md

-> :warning: This project is very WIP, I provide no warranty.
-Depending on how your lecturer uses KEATS, the link to the video page or the video itself might not be recognised.
+> :warning: This project is very WIP, the link to the video page or the video itself might not be recognised.

 > This project is also a fork of the original repository so our programs may not work together in the future.

-# Keats Downloader
+# Videos Downloader for websites using Moodle along with kaltura as a video host.
 This is a project intended to automatically download all videos in a course and store them locally.
 Benefits include:
-- Being able to playback videos at non-turtle speed (more than 2x)
+- Being able to playback videos at speeds the kaltura player doesn't allow you
 - Being able to use subtitles as a semi-accurate transcript
 - Being able to watch high-resolution video streams with no buffering
-- Offline download
+- Offline download for those with bad internet connections.

 ## Todo